gvwilson/thirdbit/src/fiction/iffy/index.md

 hold it *there*,
 and—

-As Edson raised his hand the governor shouted, "Wait!"
+As Edson raised his hand and the governor shouted, "Wait!"
 Iffy tackled the Ecologist,
 grabbing his arm and knocking him clumsily to the ground.
-The EMP that was supposed to scramble his brain sent feedback shrieking through the sentry bots' motors instead.
+The EMP that was supposed to scramble his brain sent feedback shrieking through the motors in the Marines' exoskeletons instead.

 Edson scrambled back onto his feet.
 "No!
 No, Iffy, whattaya done?"